Kids playing in the Fountain of Rings at Centennial Olympic Park in Atlanta, Georgia

 Take a walking tour of Savannah for free with Free Savannah Tours.
 If you enjoy the experience, just pay a gratuity to your guide.
 Learn about Savannah’s history, the famous squares, movies that were filmed in the city, ghostly residents and more.

 Oxbow Meadows Environmental Learning Center in Columbus, Georgia, has natural history displays, as well as nature trails and educational programming.
 Visiting the center is free (although donations are accepted).
 Special programs, like summer spectacular shows, are offered for a nominal fee.

-No need to just run through a sprinkler in the front yard anymore, Georgia has several splash fountains throughout the state where visitors can cool off with a quick run through, or dowse themselves with a steady stream.
+No need to just run through a sprinkler in the front yard anymore, Georgia has several splash fountains throughout the state where visitors can cool off with a quick run-through, or dowse themselves with a steady stream.
 It’s like a free version of the many Georgia water parks.
-Whether you are 5 or 50, these community gathering spots, like Centennial Olympic Park in Atlanta, are a lot of fun, and a great way to beat the Georgia heat.
+Whether you are 5 or 50, these community gathering spots, like at Centennial Olympic Park in Atlanta and at Lillian Webb Park in Norcross, are a lot of fun, and a great way to beat the Georgia heat.

 Grab your binoculars and open your ears to seek out a kaleidoscope of birds that live and migrate in Georgia.
 From bald eagles to roseate spoonbills, brown thrashers to wild turkeys, hundreds of species can be seen and heard throughout the state.
 The great thing about birding is that you can do it anywhere outside!
 Pick a trail, park, forest or field, and let the fun begin.